signalfx/apmworkshop/apm/k8s/README.md

 #### K8S Step 2: SmartAgent Update For Kubernetes

+The default k8s SmartAgent config needs to be modified with some updated values for APM.

+##### If you are NOT doing this workshop as part of a group:

+./apmworkshoip/apm/k8s/python (this directory) has an `agent.yaml` file without the `traceEndpoingUrl` set.

+Change the `traceEndpointUrl` by editing your realm i.e. set it to `traceEndpointUrl: "https://ingest.us1.signalfx.com/v2/trace"`

-If you are doing this workshop as part of a group:
+##### If you are doing this workshop as part of a group:

-Step #1.
+**Step #1**
-/apm/k8s/python (this directory) has an `agent.yaml` file with a default `environment` value.
+./apmworkshoip/apm/k8s/python (this directory) has an `agent.yaml` file with a default `environment` value.
 Add a unique identifier to the `environment` name i.e. your initials `sfx-workshop-YOURINITIALSHERE`

-Step #2.
+**Step #2**

 Change the `traceEndpointUrl` by editing your realm i.e. set it to `traceEndpointUrl: "https://ingest.us1.signalfx.com/v2/trace"`

 For a group workshop The resulting stanza is:

 ```